 Finally, the sixth and last step involved systematic literature review process based on the results of VOS aggregation (Gaur and Kumar, 2018).
-Using the results of clustering found by VOSviewer, the authors analysed the most influential manuscripts inside the displayed clusters to highlight their main areas of focus.
+Using the results of clustering found by VOSviewer, the authors analyzed the most influential manuscripts inside the displayed clusters to highlight their main areas of focus.

-4. Bibliometric Analysis' Results
+4. Bibliometric analysis' results

 In this section, the authors present the results of the aforementioned bibliometric analysis.
-The manuscripts' distribution over the years is presented in Table 1 and Figure 1.
+The manuscripts' distribution over the years is presented in Table I and Figure 1.